epccs/RPUno/readme.md

 ## Overview

-This no frills Solar Controller board is open hardware and programmable.
-It has an easy to use microcontroller and Arduino-style headers.
-The embedded LT3652 solar charge controller manages battery charging while the ATmega328p interfaces with it (see Hardware for more details).
+This no frills Solar Controller board is based on an ATmega328p and is programmable with the open source GCC toolchain for AVR.
+The MCU is a surface mount version of the microcontroller found on an Arduino Uno.
+The headers are based on the Arduino Uno pinout, but I have only used RPUftdi, RPUadpt, and RPUpi shields.
+The on board LT3652 solar charge controller manages battery charging while the ATmega328p can turn it off, detect a fault, and measure battery current and voltage, and the photovoltaic string voltage.

 [Forum](http://rpubus.org/bb/viewforum.php?f=6)